Catherine Mawer: Recognition

-On 11 July 2019 Leeds Civic Trust unveiled two blue plaques At the Henry Moore Institute, commemorating the work of Catherine Mawer, William Ingle and the rest of the Mawer Group.
+On 11 July 2019 Leeds Civic Trust unveiled two blue plaques at the Henry Moore Institute, commemorating the work of Catherine Mawer, William Ingle and the rest of the Mawer Group.
 These plaques are affixed to Moorlands House in Albion Street and 30 Park Place, both in Leeds.

+Catherine Mawer's name is one of those featured on the sculpture Ribbons, unveiled in 2024.